davidmcclure/cleanconfig/README.md

 # assert something that changes based on the value of `key`
 ```

 This won't work, though, because, since `call` spawns off a fresh Python interpreter, `config['key']` will be `1` inside of `bin/program.py`, not `5`.
-To get around this, SimpleConfig makes it possible to temporarily "lock" the current state of a configuration object to the filesystem:
+To get around this, PowerConfig makes it possible to temporarily "lock" the current state of a configuration object to the filesystem:

 ```python
 config['key'] = 5